RiverCircle/RiverCircle.github.io/_pages/about.md

 I am very fortunate to be advised by Prof. XXX from the XXX Lab at School of Computer Science, Beijing University of Posts and Telecommunications.
 I was previously advised by Prof. XX at School of XXX, University Name.-->
 You can find my CV here: [Yuanjiang Wu's Curriculum Vitae](../assets/Yuanjiang_Wu'CV.pdf).

+The website is under construction.
+And I will post my paper reading notes and learning experiences as self-supervision and knowledge sharing. 😊

 <!--
 A data-driven personal website